 Speedboat to Rawa Island

-Once we arrived at Mersing Jetty (also known as Mersing Harbour Centre) at 9am, all that was left to do was wait for the departure of our speedboat to Rawa Island, slated for around 12:30pm.
+Once we arrived at Mersing Jetty (also known as Mersing Harbour Centre), all that was left to do was wait for the departure of our speedboat to Rawa Island, slated for around 12:30pm.
 While waiting, there were two options for breakfast – KFC and a local hawker centre.
 We went for KFC for a respite from the heat and a bowl of comforting chicken porridge.

 There’s also a small outdoor playground here if you need the kids to blow off some steam while waiting.